gbcm/lancer/README.md

 While this doesn't _directly_ make your Tech Action better, if you are trying to trigger Infiltrator II this Core Bonus can be very useful.

 ## Building The Mech
 When looking at a Mech Frame in regards to your hacker character, it is worth discussing both the Tech Actions etc. that the License grants as well as the suitability of the Frame as a hacker's Mech.
-Two essential stats for this are the Save Target and the Sensor range, and many Mechs have special abilities that make Tech Actions and their companion actions easier.
+The essential stats for this are the Save Target, The Tech Attack Bonus, and the Sensor range.
+Many Mechs also have special abilities that make Tech Actions and their companion actions easier.
 ### GMS
-#### Everest (S: 10, ST:10)
+#### Everest (S: 10, TA: +0, ST:10)
 At LL0 this is your Mech, but even at higher LLs it can be a solid hacker platform due to it's special ability and core system.
 Opening a tough fight with a HYPERSPEC FUEL INJECTOR, Overcharge and INITIATIVE would allow you 4x Accurate Invade Actions and plenty of movement which could change the whole course of the combat.
 ### IPS-N
-#### Lancaster (S: 8, ST: 10)
+#### Lancaster (S: 8, TA: +1, ST: 10)
 Even with it's lackluster Sensor stat, the Lancaster is the only dedicated healing Mech in the game, and thus a strong choice for a supportive build.
-Given the shorter Sensor range it would be good to foocus on Hull to increase both your survivability and Repair Cap.
+Given the shorter Sensor range it would be good to focus on Hull to increase both your survivability and Repair Cap.
-#### Raleigh (S: 10, ST: 10)
+#### Raleigh (S: 10, TA: -1 ST: 10)
 Definitely not a classic hacker platform, the Raleigh bears mentioning due to the Trait FULL METAL JACKET.
-This Trait allows a free reload of all Loading weapons if you don't make attacks or provoke saves on a turn, which makes a hybrid attack and support build very possible by unloading your weapons and then spending a turn Locking On etc.
+This Trait allows a free reload of all Loading weapons if you don't make attacks or provoke saves on a turn, which makes a hybrid attack and support build very possible by unloading your weapons and then spending a turn Locking On etc. though the lacluster Tech Attack bonus means that you probably want to avoid offensive hacking.

 ### SSC
-#### Black Witch (S: 15, ST: 11)
+#### Black Witch (S: 15, TA: +0, ST: 11)
 The Black Witch combines good Sensor and Save Target with some strong defensive Traits to make a solid control-centered hacking platform.
 The ICEOUT Drone (BW II) can be a low-investment way to foil an enemy hacker, as can the Black ICE Module (BW III).

-#### Death's Head (S: 20, ST: 10)
+#### Death's Head (S: 20, TA: +0, ST: 10)
 The Death's Head II License provides the Tracking Bug Quick Tech option, which is a great way to prevent invisible enemies from giving you trouble.
 Additionally it's excellent Sensor range makes it a strong candidate for a support artillery hybrid build.

-#### Dusk Wing (S: 10, ST: 11)
+#### Dusk Wing (S: 10, TA: +1, ST: 11)
 Neurospike (DW I) provides a couple of good defensive control options, and the rest of the license provides a number of ways to mess with visibility and provoke saves.
 It is worth noting that the trait Harlequin Cloak is redundant with Infiltrator I for the purposes of triggering Infiltrator II, though it can provide needed enemy Reaction defense.
+With both a good Tech Attack Bonus and Save Target, the Dusk Wing is a solid frame choice for a Heat or control based hacker, though you will likely need another license for more Invade options.

 #### Metal Mark (S: 10, ST: 10)
 The Metal Mark License doesn't offer much to directly aid Tech Actions, but both the Core System and Active Camoflauge (MM III) make it very easy to provoke Infiltrator II.